Badger Edge Vaccination Scheme (BEVS)

 Badger Vaccination Programme

-Nottinghamshire Wildlife Trust the county’s largest locally based conservation charity, are continuing to tackle bovine tuberculosis (bovine TB) in 2018 with the vital vaccination programme in Vale of Belvoir.
+Nottinghamshire Wildlife Trust the county’s largest locally based conservation charity, are continuing to tackle bovine tuberculosis (bovine TB) with the vital vaccination programme in Vale of Belvoir.
 Thanks to the backing of a four-year grant from DEFRA.
 The charity has welcomed the support of DEFRA and will be delighted to resume the work it originally started back in 2015.
 The 2019 season has now come to a close with 65 badgers vaccinated.

 The charity has been vaccinating badgers against the disease in an area of almost 50 square kilometres in the Vale of Belvoir on the Nottinghamshire Leicestershire border between Tithby and Long Clawson since 2015.